-Yet he decided that the damage would be worth the chance to relieve himself of a burden — not just Cleveland’s, but his own — for something that looked like more fun.
+Yet he decided that the damage would be worth the chance to relieve himself of a burden — not just Cleveland’s, but his own — for something that looked like a better deal.
 Here it’s at least hard to hate if it isn’t hard to judge.
 We’re talking about a twenty-five year old who’s spent his whole life in Northeast Ohio (as Henry Abbott put it, he’s been “paying the bills for the Cavaliers, in no small way, for years”) going to South Beach to play with not one but two perrenial All-Stars, at least one if not two top-ten talents with whom he’s long been good friends.
 If LeBron’s primary concern really was that he’d end up “31 years old, with bad knees and no title,” we can at least understand why he’d think that playing with Bosh and Wade for six years would at least keep him from ending up in that place, even if his legacy would end up meaning something less as a result.

 Which gets to the saddest part about all of this.
-Which isn’t that LeBron made such an apparently shortsighted decision, but that all appearances are that he made that decision out of fear.
-Not just the decision itself, but the incredibly ugly way it all went down leaves us with no other conclusion but that.
+Which isn’t that LeBron made such an apparently shortsighted decision, but that he might have made that decision out of fear.
+Not just the decision itself, but the incredibly ugly way it all went down makes that conclusion hard to escape.
 Throughout the entire process, including his last three seasons in Cleveland, LeBron looked like nothing if not a man without guidance.
 “A sad, lost robot” until the end.